MattSonnati/where_is_the_french_silicon_valley/README.md

 If you want to find out too, follow me in my (data)quest to determine weither France is really becoming a startup Nation, and if so which cities has the closest Startup Ecosystem to the original (Bay area) Silicon Valley, or simply put:

-Where is the french Silicon Valley?
+Where is the French Silicon Valley?

-This repository hosts the source file (code + data) about the project aimed to determine "Where is the french Silicon Valley?" based on Foursquare API data.
+This repository hosts the source file (code + data) about the project aimed to determine "Where is the French Silicon Valley?" based on Foursquare API data.